Transformation Plan Types

 When to use: Always-current views without batch jobs.

-How to create: Create a new catalog item and select the transformation catalog item type, or convert an existing item.
+How to create: Create a new catalog item and select the transformation catalog item type, convert an existing item, or publish a preparation set on a source catalog item.

 Example use cases: